Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The proposed MQKD protocols

-Utilizing the presented method, we have proposed two robust three-party QKD protocols with collective detection , which can resist collective-dephasing noise and collective-rotation noise respectively.
-In these protocols, only two-particle states and two-particle measurement are required.
-Now in this part, we will propose a fault-tolerant three-party QKD protocol with four-particle states, which can resist all kinds of unitary collective noise.

-The singlet $|\psi^-\rangle$ is one of the decoherence-free (DF) states \cite{34_Zanardi,45_pgk00} which are invariant under any $n$-lateral unitary transformation (i.e., $U^{\otimes n}|\theta\rangle=|\theta\rangle$, where $U^{\otimes n}=U\otimes...\otimes U$ denotes the tensor product of $n$ unitary transformations $U$).
-The amount of quantum information that a given DF subspace is able to protect depends on the number $N$ of qubits.
-For $N$ even, the DF subspace spanned by states which are eigenstates of the whole Hamiltonian of the qubit-bath system and also eigenstates of the interaction Hamiltonian with eigenvalue zero has dimension \cite{34_Zanardi,41_Cabello}
+Decoherence-free (DF) states \cite{42_Zanardi,53_pgk00} is a type of states which are changeless under any $n$-lateral unitary transformation (i.e., $U^{\otimes n}|\psi^-\rangle=|\psi^-\rangle$, where $U^{\otimes n}$=$U \cdots U$ denotes the tensor product of $n$ unitary transformations $U$).
+The amount of quantum information that a given $N$-qubit DFS is able to protect depends on the number of its qubits.
+For $N$ even, the DFS spanned by states which are eigenstates of the whole Hamiltonian of the qubit-bath system has dimension \cite{42_Zanardi,49_Cabello}

-For $N$=2 qubits, there is only one DF state, the singlet state ($|\psi^-\rangle$).
-For $N$=4 qubits, the dimension of the DF subspace is 2.
-Therefore, 4 qubits are sufficient to fully protect one arbitrary logical qubit against collective noise.
-A natural choice of the orthogonal basis in the 4-qubit DF subspace is:
+For $N$=2, there exists only one DF state, the singlet state $|\psi^-\rangle$.
+For $N$=4, the dimension of the DFS is 2.
+Hence, 4 qubits are sufficient to fully protect one arbitrary logical qubit from all kinds of unitary collective noise \cite{49_Cabello}.
+A natural choice for the orthogonal basis of the 4-qubit DFS is